SOUND FOR MOBILE DEVICES: PHYSICAL MODELING AND PROGRAMMING

 PREREQUISITES: Geometry, Algebra, basic knowledge of a programming language and interest in software tools for recording and analysis

-INSTRUCTORS: Jim Simmons, Professor, Computer-assisted Recording, Cerritos College; Martin Jaroszewicz, Ph.D.
-Candidate, Digital Music, UC Riverside
+INSTRUCTORS: Jim Simmons, Professor, Computer-assisted Recording/Director, Electronic Music Ensemble, Fullerton College; Dr. Martin Jaroszewicz, Ph.D.
+UC Riverside

 How does sound work?
 What are the sound components of thunder and wind, a jet engine or a plucked string?
 Covering the physics of sound, materials and acoustics, this course introduces students to the latest research in sound analysis and synthesis applied to the latest iOS technology.
 Students will design, build and complete an educational iOS app that demonstrates the sound capabilities of mobile devices using mathematics, physics and programming skills to synthesize everyday sounds.
 Using software tools to perform waveform, spectral and physical analysis of everyday sounds, students will learn the basics of digital audio manipulation and how to create physical models that can be ported to mobile devices.